Elections in Yugoslavia: Post-World War II (1945 to 1974)

-The country was occupied and broken up by the Axis Powers in 1941.
+The country was occupied and broken up by the Axis powers in 1941.
 After the war, the first, 1945 parliamentary election was held between two political options – the Communist Party of Yugoslavia-dominated People's Front, which was a coalition of nearly all major pre-war parties, and its opposition.
 This was the first time that Yugoslavia introduced women's right to vote.
-Having ran nearly unopposed in that election, CPY promulgated a new Constitution in 1946 that abolished the monarchy and transformed the country into a federal republic.
+Having run nearly unopposed in that election, CPY promulgated a new Constitution in 1946 that abolished the monarchy and transformed the country into a federal republic.
 The Communist Party henceforth consolidated its power, ended multi-party elections, and established a one-party state.

 Candidates in subsequent elections were proposed only by the People's Front of Yugoslavia as formally non-partisan candidates.
 Originally, only one candidate was proposed to the electorate.
 The second parliamentary election in the FPRY was held in 1950.
 A new Federal Electoral Law was introduced on September 9, 1953, and it defined electoral units, the number of deputies in individual republics' parliaments, the candidate requirements (excluding party affiliation), etc. The number of candidates proposed to the electorate was also permitted to exceed one, allowing for competitive elections.
 This kind of elections were held in 1953, 1958, 1963, 1969, 1974, 1978, 1982, 1986, and 1989.